Proof of Value

 Aliso Canyon Biennial Assessment – Storage Reduction Impact on Unbundled Storage Program

-- What general coverage reported: Energy Division recommends 10 Bcf reduction at Aliso Canyon.
+- What general coverage reported: The CPUC's Energy Division recommends a 10 Bcf reduction at Aliso Canyon.

-- What CRI delivered: CRI connected the inventory reduction to Decision 24-07-009's cascading impact on the Unbundled Storage program (a 10 Bcf cut would automatically shrink UBS capacity from 25 Bcf to 15 Bcf, materially reducing seasonal flexibility for noncore shippers).
-CRI also caught that Staff's own analysis showed 550 MMcfd withdrawals needed on 1-in-10 winter peak days, contradicting the reduction logic.
+- What CRI delivered: CRI connected the inventory reduction to a 2024 CPUC decision's cascading impact on the Unbundled Storage program (a 10 Bcf cut would automatically shrink UBS capacity from 25 Bcf to 15 Bcf, significantly reducing seasonal flexibility for noncore shippers).
+And pursuant to a SoCalGas compliance filing, CRI caught that CPUC Staff's own analysis showed 550 MMcfd withdrawals needed on 1-in-10 winter peak days, contradicting the reduction logic.
 Additionally, CRI identified Staff hedging their own recommendation ("a smaller incremental or no reduction may be appropriate") due to LNG export pressures and Energía Costa Azul startup.

-- Why it mattered: Refiners and generators could quantify operational risk and price exposure from reduced storage optionality (not just abstract "reliability concerns").
+- Why it mattered: By mining useful knowledge from an obscure, 11-page compliance filing, CRI gave refiners and generators an opportunity to quantify their operational risk and price exposure from reduced storage optionality (not just abstract "reliability concerns").

 Representative Areas of CPUC Proceedings (2008-2025)